mouseless/mouseless.org/footer.md

 :::banner

-## Contact us
+## Join us

-Providing your project details, company, and discussion points when reaching out helps us have a productive conversation.
+Share a bit about yourself, your company, your interests and what you’d like to discuss.
+This will help us understand you better.

 :::